-Civil society actors from impacted developing countries involved in combating transnational corruption have valuable experience to share, but are not connected with the international anticorruption community.
+Civil society actors from impacted developing countries involved in combating transnational corruption have valuable experience to share, but are often not connected with the international anticorruption community.

 Building on CiFAR’s previous work in assessing the effectiveness of EU misappropriation sanctions and mapping civil society capacity across several countries to engage in asset recovery work, we will:

-- Strengthen partnerships with civil society groups in Mexico, Moldova, Mozambique, and Kenya by developing and hosting a set of 4-day training courses for civil society from these countries.
-The focus of training will be the role of sanctions as a tool against kleptocracy and to facilitate asset recovery.
+- Strengthen partnerships with civil society groups in Mexico, Moldova, Mozambique, and Kenya by developing and hosting a set of training courses for civil society from these countries.
+The focus of the training will be the role of sanctions as a tool against kleptocracy and to facilitate asset recovery.

 - Convene a cross-regional workshop on kleptocracy sanctions and asset recovery, in the context of the growth of the Magnitsky Sanctions.
 This workshop will connect together civil society representatives from Mexico, Moldova, Mozambique, and Kenya, as countries that have been approaching asset recovery without sanctions with countries currently subjected to anticorruption sanctions (Tunisia, Ukraine) and also participants from financial centres (UK, France, Germany, the Netherlands).